APCGitHub/retsrabbit-php-sdk/README.md

 	//New instance of the client
 	$client = new Anecka\retsrabbit\RetsRabbitClient($access_token);

+	//If using a custom API endpoint (ex. https://<domain>.retsrabbit.com/api)
+	//If your endpoint is https//api.retsrabbit.com you don't need to set this
+	$client->setEndpoint($endpoint_url);

 	//Get a listing from the MLS w/ an id of '5456655'
 	$listing = $client->getListing($server_id, '5456655');